dhavalsalwala/risk-atlas-nexus-demos/auto-benchmarkcard/README.md

 **Extraction Phase:** The workflow aggregates metadata from multiple sources including Unitxt, Hugging Face, and academic papers, extracting benchmark identifiers, dataset information, and documentation.

 **Composing Phase:** An LLM-powered composer synthesizes all extracted information into a structured BenchmarkCard, intelligently combining the extracted data into cohesive documentation.
-Based on that BenchmarkCard, Risk Atlas Nexus tags potential risks associated with it.
+Based on that BenchmarkCard, AI Atlas Nexus tags potential risks associated with it.

 **Validation Phase:** The generated card is broken down into atomic claims.
 Search algorithms retrieve relevant evidence for each claim from the extraction phase data, which an LLM reranks and filters for quality.
 These claim-evidence pairs are then sent to FactReasoner, which classifies them as supported, contradicted, or neutral with confidence scores.
 Sections with low factuality scores or missing evidence are flagged for human review through the BenchmarkCard Editor, enabling iterative refinement until publication-ready documentation is achieved.